Snaipe/Mimick/README.md

    (and should not) be mocked/stubbed.

 **Q. Can I mock/stub functions inside a static library?**
-A. No. Functions inside a static library are moved inside the executable and are not called using the PLT.
-You need to build a shared library, otherwise the functions cannot be stubbed nor mocked.
+A. *Maybe*.
+Functions inside a static library are moved inside the executable and are not called using the PLT by default.
+You need to build your library to use Position-Independent Code, otherwise the functions cannot be stubbed nor mocked.

+**Q. I am mocking a standard library function, but `mmk_when` and `mmk_verify` are not working, why is this happening?**
+A. It's very possible that your compiler is optimizing away your function call inside `mmk_when` or `mmk_verify` since it has determined that there are no visible side effects in not calling the function.
+Compile your tests without optimizations (with a compiler flag or the `mmk_no_optimize` function attribute if it is available to your compiler), or use the function pointer returned by `mmk_mock` rather than the function itself.

 **Q. Does this run on embedded systems / bare metal?**
 A. No. Unless your target system supports dynamic linking, Mimick won't work *at all*.